I was a Marcos apologist, and this is my story.

 Apparently, there were at least 5 million Muslims who disappeared after Martial Law.
 The world bank suspects a genocide happened as they can’t figure out where the 5 million Muslims went in that span of time Martial Law was implemented.

-Indeed, this is their best argument to date and perhaps the only one, never mind that it is unscientific or literally unfounded, but because it clearly illustrates the disappointment and disgust by people who fought for democracy even from the standpoint of Marcos’ detractors.
+Indeed, this is what they consider as their “best argument” to date and perhaps the only one, never mind that it is unscientific or literally unfounded, but because it clearly illustrates the disappointment and disgust by people who fought for democracy even from the standpoint of Marcos’ detractors.

 I wrote an answer to this below: